 About The Herkimer Generals Athletic Program

-Founded in 1966, Herkimer County Community College is celebrating 50 years of excellence this year.
-Located in upstate New York, overlooking the picturesque Mohawk Valley, Herkimer College is a two-year unit of the State University of New York, the nation’s largest comprehensive system of public higher education.
+Located in upstate New York, overlooking the picturesque Mohawk Valley, Herkimer County Community College is a two-year unit of the State University of New York, the nation’s largest comprehensive system of public higher education.

 Herkimer offers a variety of on-campus housing options, featuring modern apartments and townhouses, and a vibrant student activities calendar.
-Unlike most community colleges, over two-thirds of the approximately 2,000 on-campus students come from outside Herkimer County.
-“We are proud to welcome a diverse student population that spans many geographies, time zones, languages, ethnicities, age groups and life experiences,” said Dr. Cathleen C. McColgin, the College’s fourth president who began her tenure in June 2015.
+Unlike most community colleges, over two-thirds of our students come from outside Herkimer County.
+“We are proud to welcome a diverse student population that spans many geographies, time zones, languages, ethnicities, age groups and life experiences,” said Dr. Cathleen C. McColgin, the College’s fourth president who began her tenure in 2015.

-The Herkimer Generals athletic program began with five sports in 1970, under the direction of Tom LaPuma, and has grown to 19 varsity offerings.
+The Herkimer Generals athletic program began with five sports in 1970, under the direction of Tom LaPuma, and has grown to 20 varsity and two junior varsity offerings.
 With its growth has come great success with 57 NJCAA national championships, 115 Region III titles, 158 conference championships and 30 NJCAA Academic Team of the Year awards.
 The College has gained a reputation as one of the nation’s most successful junior college athletic programs, referenced by many as “The Home of the Champions.”

-For the past two years, the Herkimer Generals athletic program has won the National Alliance of Two Year College Athletic Administrators (NATYCAA) Cup, ranking Herkimer first in the nation among non-scholarship two-year athletic programs, based on national championship competition.
+For three of the past four years, the Herkimer Generals athletic program has won the National Alliance of Two Year College Athletic Administrators (NATYCAA) Cup, ranking Herkimer first in the nation among non-scholarship two-year athletic programs, based on national championship competition.
 Director of Athletics and Herkimer Alum Donald Dutcher said, “This is a testament to a long history of hard work on the part of the entire athletic department staff, together with the support of our faculty and the College administration.
 It has been a total team effort.”
-That wasn’t it however as the department also won the Sportsmanship and Community Service Recognition award.
-The Sportsmanship Award recognized the department’s dedication to the honor and integrity of intercollegiate athletics and the display of outstanding sportsmanship during competition throughout the year by student-athletes and coaching staff, while the community service award was earned by multiple volunteer efforts within the community.
+The department also has won the Sportsmanship and Community Service Recognition award several times.
+The Sportsmanship Award recognizes dedication to the honor and integrity of intercollegiate athletics and the display of outstanding sportsmanship during competition throughout the year by student-athletes and coaching staff, while the community service award recognizes volunteer efforts within the community.

 Dutcher attributes Herkimer’s athletic success to the commitment and quality of his coaching staff.
 All of Herkimer’s coaches are employed full-time at Herkimer.
 Dutcher said, “This gives coaches more opportunities to interact with and support their student-athletes which strengthens their commitment to them and the College.”